/I/J/K/L/M/N /X/Y/Z/T/E/F /RANGE= /NAME= /ANIMATE/LOOP=

 (Introduced in Ferret version 5.6) Repeats a command or group of commands over an arbitrary range of values. /RANGE= may be used with /NAME= to give a name to the repeat counter.
 The syntax is:

 yes?
 REPEAT/RANGE=LO:HI[:INC] ! for an unnamed loop counter yes?
 REPEAT/RANGE=LO:HI[:INC]/NAME=string ! for a named loop counter

 If INC is not specified the increment is 1.
 If LO is larger than HI and INC is negative, then the loop is executed on decreasing values of the counter.
-If LO is larger than HI and INC is positive, the loop is not executed (or if LO is less than HI and INC is negative, the loop is not executed).
+If LO is larger than HI and INC is positive, the loop is not executed (or if LO is less than HI and INC is negative, the loop is not executed; if LO is larger than HI and INC is not given, the loop executes from the smaller to the higher limit).
 The syntax can be used to create nested loops, including nesting with REPEAT /I/J/K/L/M/N or /X/Y/Z/T/E/F commands.

 Example 1) Factorial calculation with REPEAT/RANGE

 yes? !
 Factorial yes?
 CANCEL MODE verify yes?
 LET a = 0; LET f = 1 yes?
 REPEAT/RANGE=1:8 ( LET a = `a+1`;LET f = `f*a`;\ LIST/NOHEAD/FORMAT=(F3.0," factorial", F7.0) a, f ) 1. factorial 1.
 2. factorial 2.
 3. factorial 6.
 4. factorial 24.
 5. factorial 120.
 6. factorial 720.
 7. factorial 5040.
 8. factorial 40320.